,

 Snack and Water Bottles

-Fruit, milk and water are available to your child throughout the school day.
-Your child should bring in a water bottle that is sent home to be thoroughly cleaned each evening.
+Fruit, bagels, milk and water are available to your child throughout the school day.
+Your child should bring a water bottle into school each day.

 We value the learning partnerships with parents.
 You can support your child's learning at home by: